shrmaky/metascraper-gsheets/README.md

 ## Introduction

-There are specific use cases when you need to scrape the website meta.
+There are specific use cases when you need to scrape the website meta(opengraph).
 Metascraper & google-spreadsheet are an amazing packages which makes this easy.
 My use case was to scrape the website meta & save it in data, so i thought of why not saving directly in google sheet to make in more friendly to non-tech people as well.

 ## What it does
 1. Give a web URL